Jonathanmedhed/SQLInsertOptimization/README.md

 Using a for loop to construct the query, in order to insert thousands of rows using only one insert query; here is an example of the console results:

-Inserting 1000 rows.
+Inserting 1000 rows

-Time taken insert All Once: 0.263 seconds .
+Time taken insert All Once: 0.263 seconds

-Time taken one by one: 48.777 seconds .
+Time taken one by one: 48.777 seconds

-Inserting 10000 rows.
+Inserting 10000 rows

-Time taken insert All Once: 7.808 seconds.
+Time taken insert All Once: 7.808 seconds

-Inserting 15000 rows.
+Inserting 15000 rows

-Time taken insert All Once: 28.57 seconds.
+Time taken insert All Once: 28.57 seconds

-BUILD SUCCESSFUL (total time: 1 minute 27 seconds).
+BUILD SUCCESSFUL (total time: 1 minute 27 seconds)

 Have a look at the 'database' package and then the 'saveCompanies' method in the 'MySQLOopDAO.java' to understand how the for loop builds the query.